-- Online continuing nursing education offers peer-reviewed interactive learning activities that are presented in a variety of learning formats including case studies, evidence-based articles, and module courses.
+- Online nursing continuing professional development (NCPD) offers peer-reviewed interactive learning activities that are presented in a variety of learning formats including case studies, evidence-based articles, and module courses.
 These activities are linked to full-text articles and abstracts and are available for continuing nursing education contact hours.

 - The Sigma Repository is an online digital service that collects, preserves, and disseminates digital materials in both abstract and full-text format.
 Submissions to this repository may be made by individual nurses and nursing students as well as nursing organizations.

 - Sigma's career development programming provides resources for every stage in the career process, from selecting nursing as a profession to active retirement.